 If you’re lucky, the sold-out item you’re coveting will have a waiting list either in-store or online, in which case you can enter your email address or provide your phone number and get notified when it’s back in stock.
 If that’s the case, definitely sign up but also sign up for the site’s newsletter regardless.
 If the item is highly in demand, the general newsletter might notify you of the restock well before the store gets in touch with you personally.

 This is one of my FAVORITE tricks.
 Whether an item is completely sold-out or just sold-out in your size, bookmark the direct link to the piece on all your devices (cell phone, work computer, laptop) and check it once a day—at least.
 If someone returns the piece, you’ll likely be one of the first to notice when the site processes it and be able to snatch it up once it’s back in stock.
 This has worked for me countless times.

 If your own attempts to find a piece are unsuccessful, enlist a third party to help you out—they’re effective and allow you to be more effective with your time.
-PS Dept. is an app that specializes in this for new luxury items.
-Another option is Vestiaire Collective’s The One That Got Away feature, in which you fill out a form describing the item you want (which includes a photo) and are notified if anyone on its site lists it for sale!
+Threads is a personal shopping service that specializes in this for new luxury items.
+Other options include PS Dept. and The Bettina Looney Edit.